If you and I talk, we will speak the truth.

 As a research discipline, collective intelligence raises the question about the relationship to truth in collectives, if not in entire societies.
 What role does truth play?
 At which moment does it threaten the underpinning of a collective?
 By extension, what role do the beliefs have in the uphold of a collective?

 These beliefs have a name: doxa.
 If refers to the reality built on assumptions or postulates that no one has put to the test.
 In order to understand this principle, we just have to examine old doxas.
 An easy exercise since we don’t live inside these old paradigms anymore.
-For instance, ancient doxas put the Earth in the center of the universe, or declared that men with black skin don’t have a soul and can serve as slaves, or affirmed that we descend from Adam and Eve.
-Let’s not delude ourselves: today like in the past we live in a very dark doxa.
-For instance, doesn’t it say that we need to eat animal proteins to live, or that a dog has more the right to live than a cow?
-I will write more about it in the future.
+For instance, ancient doxas put the Earth in the center of the universe, or declared that men with black skin don’t have a soul and can serve as slaves, or affirmed that we descend from Adam and Eve, or that women should obey the men.
+Let’s not delude ourselves: today like in the past we swim in a very deep doxa.
+For instance, don’t we believe that we need to eat animals to live?
+Don’t we live in a world where a dog has more the right to live than a cow?
+Don’t we live in a segregationnist world that enslaves and kills billions of other sentient beings?

 For now, let’s just remember that collectives grow up in a hodgepodge of doxa and truth, and I feel quite interested in analyzing this.

 In pyramidal collective intelligence societies (that control the most part of humanity today), humans maneuver in a matrix that shapes them from the outside.
 Why?
-Because pyramidal collective intelligence that depends on its chains of command needs predictable humans for these chains to work.
-Without predictability of its members, what chain of command can work?
+Because pyramidal collective intelligence depends on its chains of command, it needs predictable humans for these chains to work.
+Without predictable members, can a chain of command work?
 So, school teaches little humans to separate what they experience inside themselves with what they have to do.
 At the cost of years spent sitting in a classroom, kids learn how to break away the being and the doing.
-The Humans of pyramidal collective intelligence develop extraordinary capacities in the doing, while not knowing themselves inside.
-Because it takes such an effort for truth to dawn deep inside ourselves, it faces the same issues to find its way in the society.
-Since birth, without realizing it, we learn many strategies of lie.
-Strategies of avoidance, decorum, social codes, sense of duty… The “how are you” followed by the automated answer “well!” look like a ritual that seals the disconnection between the inner world and the external social world.
+The Humans of pyramidal collective intelligence develop extraordinary capacities in the doing, while making them handicapped in the being.
+They just don’t know themselves inside.
+Because it takes such an effort for truth to dawn deep inside ourselves, it faces the same issues to find its way in society.
+Since birth, and without realizing it, we learn many strategies of lie.
+Strategies of avoidance, decorum, social codes, sense of duty… The “how are you” followed by the automated answer “well, thank you!” looks like a ritual that seals the disconnection between the inner world and the external social world.

 Holomidal collective intelligence, in a full eclosion today, offers a strong incentive for humans to build their individuation.
 Furthermore, the mutualistic economy invites us to a new social practice of truth.
 Mutualism requires radical transparency for the broadcasting of knowledge and open source, for underwriting the visibility of resources and wealth, for the thriving of collective governance… Holopticism calls for the forming a collective truth as a condition for functioning.
 The relationship to truth evolves: it becomes a prerequisite.